fastforwardlabs/mdffreport12/src/03-technical.md

 ## Deep Learning for Anomaly Detection

-**DT: suggest "learn a model of normal behavior" -> "teach a model to recognize normal behavior" (both instances)**

-As data becomes high dimensional, it is increasingly challenging to effectively learn a model of normal behavior.
+As data becomes high dimensional, it is increasingly challenging to effectively teach a model to recognize normal behavior.
 In this chapter, we will review a set of relevant deep learning model architectures and how they can be applied to the task of anomaly detection.
 As discussed in [Chapter 2.
-Background](#background), anomaly detection involves first learning a model of normal behavior, then generating anomaly scores that can be used to identify anomalous activity.
+Background](#background), anomaly detection involves first teaching a model to recognize normal behavior, then generating anomaly scores that can be used to identify anomalous activity.

 The deep learning approaches discussed here typically consist of two principal
 components: an encoder that learns to generate an internal representation of